 In recent years, there have been graduate seminars on political theorists such as Xenophon, Plato, Aristotle, Thucydides, Augustine, Thomas Aquinas, Niccolo Machiavelli, Thomas Hobbes, John Locke, David Hume, Edmund Burke, Adam Smith, Friedrich Nietzsche, and Friedrich Hayek.
 There have also been seminars on topics such as "religion and politics" and "evolution and political theory."
 There are regular seminars on American political thought, concentrating on authors such as James Madison, Alexis de Tocqueville, and Abraham Lincoln.

-Ph.D. students in political theory can expect to gain teaching experience by teaching their own independent courses in political theory for undergraduate students.
+Ph.D. students can expect to gain teaching experience by teaching their own independent courses in political theory for undergraduate students.
 This teaching experience often helps them in competing for academic teaching positions.
 Graduates of the political theory program have found tenure-track positions at schools such as Rochester Institute of Technology, Kansas State University, Radford University, the University of Nebraska at Omaha, Wheeling Jesuit University, and Concordia University (Montreal).